 The Department of Water and Power- DWP

 Average time to set up new service is 2-3 business days.

 To set up new service call: 1-800-342-5397 or (818) 342-5397

 Gas is harder to turn on than electricity because the gas company is liable for gas leaks.
 It is not just a simple matter of flipping a switch and reading a meter.
 When the Gas Company turns on the gas, they must test every gas appliance for leaks.
 It takes about 30 minutes to check everything.

 This picture shows a gas meter with a lock.
-When the gas is shut off, the gas company places a lock on the gas valve so that it cannot be turned on.
+When the gas is shut off, the gas company places a lock on the gas valve so that it cannot be turned back on.
 If you see this lock, then service is disconnected and you will need the gas company to come out.
-As a side note, if the gas company comes to a property to read a meter, and the property appears to be vacant, they must shut off the gas.
+As a side note, if the gas company comes to a property to read a meter, and the property appears to be vacant, they are required to shut off the gas.